Botswana says toxins in water killed hundreds of elephants

 Cyanobacteria are microscopic organisms common in water and sometimes found in soil.
 Not all produce toxins but scientists say toxic ones are occurring more frequently as climate change drives up global temperatures.

-Cyril Taolo, deputy director of the Department of Wildlife and National Parks, told a news conference the number of dead elephants had risen to 330, from 281 reported in July.
+Cyril Taolo, deputy director of the Department of Wildlife and National Parks, told a news conference the number of elephant carcasses found since deaths were first reported around early May had risen to 330, from 281 in July.

+“What we just know at this point is that it’s a toxin caused by cyanobacteria,” said Taolo, adding the specific type of neurotoxin had yet to be established.

+Authorities will monitor the situation during the next rainy season, and Taolo said for now there was no evidence to suggest that Botswana’s wildlife was still under threat as officials were no longer seeing deaths.

-The department’s principal veterinary officer Mmadi Reuben told the news conference: “Our latest tests have detected cyanobacterial neurotoxins to be the cause of deaths.
-These are bacteria found in water.
+The department’s principal veterinary officer Mmadi Reuben told the same news conference that questions remained as to why only elephants had been affected.

-“However we have many questions still to be answered such as why the elephants only and why that area only?
-We have a number of hypotheses we are investigating.”

 Other animals in the Okavango Panhandle region appeared unharmed.